 Usually your electric bill will be lower during fall but take it a few steps further and turn your thermostat up/down so it doesn’t run as much.
 Enjoy the outside air and open a window.

 Take advantage of the local festivals in your area that are usually free or inexpensive.
 Spend some time outside and go for a hike, have a picnic, or visit a pumpkin patch or apple orchard.

 Get ahead of holiday shopping by saving up your money now.
 Think about what you’ll need to spend in the next few months and start setting aside a small amount from each of your paychecks moving forward.

 Take a look at all the subscriptions connected to your debit cards and credit cards.
 See any services you rarely use or no longer require?
 Now’s the time to discontinue them.

-And don’t forget – our completely free mobile and online banking features are included with all checking and savings accounts to track your balances and spending.
+And don’t forget – our completely free mobile and online banking features are included with all accounts to track your balances and spending.

 This content is for informational purposes only.
 Readers should under no circumstances rely upon this information as a substitute for their own research or for obtaining specific advice from their own counsel.

 Securities and insurance products are NOT deposits of Heartland Bank, are NOT FDIC insured, are NOT guaranteed by or obligations of the bank, and are subject to potential fluctuation in return and possible loss of principal.